Midwestern-Interactive/laravel-files/README.md

 ```

 ## Verification
-To verify the package was set up successfully you can `use MWIFiles` and then call `MWIFiles::verify()` in any method.
+To verify the package was set up successfully you can `use MWIFile` and then call `MWIFile::verify()` in any method.

 It should return the version of the service if successful.